jonasgerne/SFND_2D_Feature_Tracking/README.md

 #### MP.3 Removing outliers
 Using the `cv::Rect::contains` function outliers can be easily removed.
+Set `rectVis` to true for the following visualization.

 <img src="images/rect_filter.png" />

 #### MP.4, MP.5 and MP.6